uhasker/large-language-models-for-software-engineers/src/05-retrieval-augmented-generation.md

 4. During retrieval, first retrieve the best-matching documents by searching the document summaries.
    Then, search only for the chunks that belong to the retrieved documents.

-This keeps the chunks small and focused, while still using document-level context to improve retrieval.
+The chunks are kept small and focused, while still using document-level context to improve retrieval.
+This reduces irrelevant matches from generic document summaries.

 The trade-off is that you will miss relevant chunks in documents whose summaries don't seem related to the query but contain useful details in isolated sections.
+Additionally, this requires two searches: one for the document summaries and one for the chunks.

 Yet another approach is **Hypothetical Document Embeddings** (HyDE for short) outlined in the paper [Precise Zero-Shot Dense Retrieval without Relevance Labels](https://arxiv.org/abs/2212.10496) which takes a different angle altogether: